-Certain loans are individually evaluated for credit losses and are deemed to be collateral dependent.
+Certain loans are individually evaluated for credit losses and deemed to be collateral dependent.
 The carrying value amount of these loans is based on the estimated value of the underlying collateral, less costs to sell.
 When the fair value of the collateral, less costs to sell, is less than the amortized cost basis of the loan, a specific allowance for expected credit losses is established.
 Costs to sell represent transaction costs and are not included as a component of the collateral's estimated fair value.
 Typically, the process requires significant input based on management's knowledge of and judgment about current market conditions, specific issues relating to the collateral and other matters and, therefore, are classified as Level 3 fair value measurements.

-We had \$26.9 million, \$21.4 million and \$28.7 million of collateral dependent loans measured at fair value on a non-recurring basis as of December 31, 2023, 2022 and 2021, respectively.
+We had \$42.8 million, \$26.9 million and \$21.4 million of collateral dependent loans measured at fair value on a non-recurring basis as of December 31, 2024, 2023 and 2022, respectively.

-Loans held for sale as of December 31, 2023 totaled \$355.2 million and were related to the expected sale of participation interests to District Associations.
+All loans are classified as held to maturity as of December 31, 2024 and 2022.
+Loans held for sale as of December 31, 2023, totaled \$355.2 million, and were related to the expected sale of participation interests to District Associations which were sold on August 1, 2024.
 Fair value is estimated based on expected future cash flows utilizing assumptions of market interest rates and credit risk for loans with similar characteristics.
 The estimates involve significant inputs based on management's knowledge and judgment, and therefore, are classified as Level 3 fair value measurements.
 Book value approximated fair value; therefore, no gain or loss was recognized related to these loans.